17.4.2024

 GIARDINO DI BOBOLI

-Tickets and further information on opening hours can be found on the official website: uffizi.it/en/boboli-garden.
+Tickets and more information about opening hours can be found on the official website: uffizi.it/en/boboli-garden.

 TIP FOR AN IDEAL CENTRAL ACCOMMODATION